The Man Who Wasn't There

 Cast: Billy Bob Thornton, Frances McDormand, Michael Badalucco, James Gandolfini, Katherine Borowitz, Jon Polito

-Crew: Joel Coen (Director), Ethan Coen (Screenplay), Joel Coen (Screenplay), Ethan Coen (Editor), Carter Burwell (Original Music Composer), Roger Deakins (Director of Photography)
+Crew: Joel Coen (Director), Joel Coen (Screenplay), Ethan Coen (Screenplay), Carter Burwell (Original Music Composer), Roger Deakins (Director of Photography), Tricia Cooke (Editor)

 Runtime: 116 minutes